WICG/file-system-access/EXPLAINER.md

    interface.
 3. Various entry points to get a handle representing a limited view of the native file system.
-I.e. either via a file picker, or to get access to certain well known directories, or even to get access to the whole native file system.
+I.e. either via a file picker, or to get access to certain well known directories.
 Mimicking things such as chrome's [`chrome.fileSystem.chooseEntry`](https://developer.chrome.com/apps/fileSystem#method-chooseEntry) API.

 ## Goals